Citronaut

 The Citronaut was the first mascot of Florida Technological University (FTU), which later became the University of Central Florida (UCF).
 The mascot appeared on the first student handbook in 1968–1969.
-After one year, students petitioned the university's student government to establish a new mascot for the university.
-In 1970, students approved "Knights of the Pegasus" as the second official university mascot, which remains to this day (albeit after being simplified to "Knights").
+The Citronaut is a legacy mascot that is still in use today.

 History

 The Citronaut was designed by Norman Van Meter, the brother-in-law of FTU's then-president Charles N. Millican in an attempt to combine the two major themes of Central Florida at the time: the citrus industry, and the space program.
 Florida produces approximately 100 million boxes of citrus annually, and FTU was founded in 1963 to provide personnel to support NASA at the Kennedy Space Center and Cape Canaveral Air Force Station.
-As the academic scope of the university broadened, it was renamed to the University of Central Florida in 1978.
+As the academic scope of the university broadened, it was renamed the University of Central Florida in 1978.

+After one year, students petitioned the university's student government to establish a new mascot for the university.
+In 1970, students approved "Knights of the Pegasus" as the second official university mascot, which remains to this day (albeit after being simplified to "Knights").

+The Citronaut was largely dormant until the UCF baseball team developed a retro uniform in 2014 that featured the Citronaut which started a powerful renaissance of the original mascot.
+As of 2022, “Naut” an abbreviation of Citronaut has been promoted by the UCF Athletics social media department and numerous officially licensed Citronaut and “Naut” clothing and merchandise items have become available for sale to the public.